dnna/kissmetrics-to-mixpanel/README.md

 ### Step 1: Export the KissMetrics data

-This step is simple and KissMetrics has a simple guide: [Follow this steps and come back for the next step.](http://support.kissmetrics.com/apis/data/)
+This step is simple and KissMetrics has a simple guide: [Follow these steps and come back for the next step.](http://support.kissmetrics.com/apis/data/)

 ### Step 2: Export your users